 Rover ant, Brachymyrmex patagonicus

 This is a relatively new pest in Texas.
 These are tiny ants, similar in size to the Pharaoh ant, but stocky and darker brown in color.
 All workers are the same size.
 They are frequently seen along sidewalk and house edges, on the trunks of trees and in a variety of outdoor locations.
 They do not sting, but will enter homes where they are attracted to sweet foods.
 Like odorous house ants, they nest in the ground; but colonies will thrive in a variety of locations including the walls of structures.

 Leaf-cutting ant, Atta texanus

-This large ant is easily identified by its distinctive nest and leaf-carrying behavior.
+This large ant is easily identified by its distinctive nest, and leaf-carrying behavior.
 Leaf cutter ants live outdoors in the soil.
 The mounds constructed by the ants are crater-shaped and usually clustered together in a “town”.
 The ants carry freshly cut and dried leaves and other plant material to the large, subterranean nest.
-These materials are carefully placed into special “gardens” on which they grow a special kind of fungus, which is eaten by the ants.
+These materials are carefully placed into underground “gardens” in which they grow a special kind of fungus.
+The fungus is the food source for the ants.
 Worker ants vary in size and are reddish-brown in color.
 They have long legs and three sets of spines on the thorax, spines on the head, and a smooth gaster.
-They rarely enter homes but can be common in urban backyards, especially in eastern third of the state and in the central hill country of Texas.
+They rarely enter homes but can be common in urban backyards, especially in eastern third of the state, and in the central hill country of Texas.

 These are some of the more easily recognized and common house and backyard ants of Texas.
 If you are still unsure about what kind of ant you have, check with your county extension agent or a local pest control professional for assistance.